Israelddh/Israelddh/README.md

 - Data Science techniques and tools such as machine learning, statistical analysis, and data visualization.
 - Working on improving my Python and R skills for bioinformatics and data analysis tasks.

-👯 **Looking to collaborate on**:
-- Bioinformatics, clinical research, or any data science project that combines biological data with advanced computational techniques.

-🤔 **Looking for help with**:
-- Best practices for handling and analyzing omics data (RNA-seq, proteomics, etc.).
-- Collaborations or insights related to data science applications in clinical research.

 📫 **How to reach me**:
 - You can contact me via email or through my GitHub repositories if you want to discuss potential collaborations or research ideas.